ChainSafe/engineering-handbook/docs/3_development/1_development-flow/3_review.md

 #### Giving guidance

-In general, it is the developer’s responsibility to fix a PR, not the reviewer’s.
+In general, it is the developer’s responsibility to fix a code change request, not the reviewer’s.
 We are not required to do a detailed design of a solution or write code for the developer.

 We should also respect the author’s creativity, meaning that we should point problems but refrain from giving exact solutions.
 It is not fun for the authors if somebody else is telling them how to do something.
 Only if the author is stuck, we should give more guidance.